Teradata/feast-teradata/README.md

 feast ui --registry_ttl_sec=120
 ```

-Now, lets batch read some features for training (or batch scoring)
+Now, lets batch read some features for training taking only entities for which we have seen an event for in the last `60` days.
+This filter could be on anything that is relevant for the entity (population) selection for the given training dataset.

 ```python
 from feast import FeatureStore